Pemmican: The First Power Bar (+ easy recipe)Updated: April 03, 2018 Main Course, Recipes, Sacred Foods, Snacks and Treats

 Modern folk have an almost limitless array of items to add to their pemmican.
 Native Americans could have only dreamed of such a variety!
 If you plan to consume your pemmican sooner rather than later, such additions are not a problem.
 If your primary purpose for making pemmican is long term, storage, however, the more additional items you add, the less shelf stable your final product may be.

 Properly made pemmican made with just meat and fat if stored properly lasts many years, even decades.
 Native Americans made special leather sacks packed with pemmican and sometimes stored these in special places along commonly traveled routes.
-So, if you are looking for affordable nutrient dense storage foods, pemmican may be the friend you are looking for!
+So, if you are looking for affordable nutrient dense storage foods, pemmican may be the solution you are looking for!

 Steps for Making Traditional Pemmican